kuyugama/fastapi-websocket/README.md

-from pydantic import BaseModel from fundi import from_, FromType from starlette.websockets import WebSocket

-from fastapi_websocket.domain import WebsocketDomain from fastapi_websocket import from_model, RequestError
+from pydantic import BaseModel from fundi import from_, FromType from starlette.websockets import WebSocket from fastapi_websocket import from_model, SendEvent from fastapi_websocket.domain import WebsocketDomain

 class Move(BaseModel):